Reviewed by Harsh Desai · Last reviewed:

 Best for

-Cline is an open-source autonomous AI coding agent by the Cline team, available as a VS Code extension and CLI on macOS, Windows, and Linux.
-It executes end-to-end coding tasks with human-in-the-loop approval at every file write and command run.
+Cline is an open-source AI coding agent by Cline, available as a VS Code extension and CLI on macOS, Windows, and Linux.
+It executes end-to-end coding tasks (planning, file edits, terminal commands, browser automation) with human-in-the-loop approval at every step.

 What Cline does:

-• Browser automation Opens a real browser to test your app, fill forms, and interact with web pages as part of multi-step tasks.
+- •Built-in browser automation Cline opens a real Chromium instance to test your app, fill forms, click around, and verify UI changes as part of multi-step tasks.
+No separate Playwright setup needed.

 Limitations: